OscarAC/aws-bincity/README.md

 &nbsp;

-At the front-end (presentation) layer, CloudFront is set for the distribution of the content and caching of the static web assets, making them available in it's global network.
+At the front-end (presentation) layer, CloudFront is set for the distribution of the content and caching of the static web assets, making them available in its global network.

 The web assets are stored in an S3 bucket with permissions set to only be accessible from the CloudFront distribution.

-For the authentication and access to the application, Cognito is used with its corresponding user pool and configured for sign-up and sign-in, which can be extended for use with social identity proviers.
+For the authentication and access to the application, Cognito is used with its corresponding user pool and configured for sign-up and sign-in, which can be extended for use with social identity providers.

-At the service (business) layer, and API Gateway is created to server as the front door for the RESTFul serverless functions which perform the functionality of the application and communication with the data stores.
+At the service (business) layer, and API Gateway is created to serve as the front door for the RESTFul serverless functions which perform the functionality of the application and communication with the data stores.

-For the data (persistence) layer, two different types of databases are deployed, DynamoDB servers as the first level of data persistence, in which in the implementation here provided, is used to store the current state of the system.
+For the data (persistence) layer, two different types of databases are deployed, DynamoDB serves as the first level of data persistence, in which in the implementation here provided, is used to store the current state of the system.

 A second database is provided, Influxdb, for the storage of historical data, which is updated with the changes of state of the system through time.